Derived categories of nodal del Pezzo threefolds: Derived categories of del Pezzo fibrations

+If each $\AA_i$ is admissible in $\TT$ that is, the inclusion functor $\AA_i \subset \TT$ has both adjoint functors, then we say that the semiorthogonal decomposition is admissible.

-We write $\TT=\langle\AA_1 , \ldots , \AA_m\rangle$ for a semiorthogonal decomposition; all decompositions we consider will be admissible.
-The following Theorem is a typical starting point to construct admissible semiorthogonal decompositions.
+We write $\TT=\langle\AA_1 , \ldots , \AA_m\rangle$ for a semiorthogonal decomposition; all decompositions we consider will be admissible, and in many cases admissibility is automatic.
+The following result is a typical starting point for constructing admissible semiorthogonal decompositions.

-\begin{theorem}[{Thomason, Orlov \cite{orlov-monoidal}, see \cite[Theorem 5.1]{KPS} for this version}] Let $X$ be a Gorenstein projective variety and $Z \subset X$ a locally complete intersection closed subvariety of pure codimension $c$.
-Let $\pi : \wt X\to X$ be the blow up of $X$ with center $Z$, and let $i: E \to \wt{X}$ be the exceptional divisor, with projective bundle structure $p: E \to Z$.
-Then $\wt X$ is Gorenstein and there is an admissible semiorthogonal decomposition
+\begin{theorem}[Orlov \cite{orlov-monoidal}] Let $Z \subset X$ be smooth subvariety of pure codimension $c$.
+Let $\pi\colon\wt X\to X$ be the blow up of $X$ with center $Z$, and let $i: E \to \wt{X}$ be the exceptional divisor, with projective bundle structure $p: E \to Z$.
+Then there is an admissible semiorthogonal decomposition

 where $\Db(Z)_{-j}$ is the image of the fully faithful functor $(i_* p^*(-)) \otimes \OO(jE): \Db(Z) \to \Db(\wt{X}).$ \end{theorem}